RowlaxX/SpringWebSocketAOP/readme.md

     }

     @OnUnavailable
-    //Called when the connection pool get from 1 to 0 fun onUnavailable() {
+    //Called when the connection pool size get from 1 to 0 fun onUnavailable() {
         //Logic
     }